-You may know Phil Kessel as the leading scorer for the Toronto Maple Leafs, or remember him skating his way to a silver medal at the Vancouver Olympics in 2010 with the U.S. Men’s Hockey Team.
+You may know Phil Kessel as the leading scorer for the Toronto Maple Leafs, or recall him skating with U.S. Men’s Hockey Team in Sochi this February.

 What you may not know is that this hat trick-scoring hockey player is also a cancer survivor.